 Office of the Chief

-The TSD Office of the Chief (OC) focuses on Division-wide planning and administration, strategic efforts and collaborations.
-The OC is responsible for the periodic review and revision of the Collection Development Guidelines of the National Library of Medicine which is updated to reflect shifting emphases in health care, advances in medical research, and new formats.
-To monitor the effectiveness of NLM's acquisitions program TSD oversees an ongoing program of collection assessment and evaluation.
-The Chief represents NLM as a standing member of two American Library Association Interest Groups: Technical Services Directors of Large Research Libraries and Chief Collection Development Officers of Large Research Libraries.
+The TSD Office of the Chief (OC) focuses on Division-wide planning and administration, budgeting, policy, and collaborative activities.
+The OC leads the periodic review and revision of the Collection Development Guidelines of the National Library of Medicine, oversees the PubMed Central (PMC) Journal Review Program, and approves selection of PMC journals.
+The Chief serves as the NLM collection development officer and represents NLM as a standing member of two American Library Association Groups: Technical Services Directors of Large Research Libraries and Chief Collection Development Officers of Large Research Libraries.

 Collection Development and Acquisitions Section

 The Section provides initial bibliographic control for selected resources.
-Materials are acquired through firm order and approval plan arrangements with domestic and foreign publishers and vendors, subscription vendors, the Library of Congress Overseas Offices and gifts.
+Materials are acquired through firm order and approval plan arrangements with domestic and foreign publishers and vendors, subscription vendors, and the Library of Congress Overseas Offices.
 The Section licenses and manages access to electronic resources.
 For further information, see the Section Home Page.

 Cataloging and Metadata Management Section